TheAlexander3rd/Elk-Stack-Project-AV/README.md

 - Install docker.io
 - Install python3-pip
 - Install docker via pip
-- Increase virtualmemory /Use more memory
+- Increase virtual memory/Use more memory
 - Download and launch a docker elk container - starts docker and establishes the ports being used.

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK instance.

-!ELK-Stack-Project/Diagrams/Screen Shot 2020-12-09 at 4.52.41 PM.png
+!ELK-Stack-Project/Diagrams/dockerpsSC.png

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: